-In the Pacific Islands, observers are deployed on all Hawaiʻi shallow-set pelagic longline trips (targeting swordfish) and 20 percent of the Hawaiʻi and American Samoa deep-set longline trips (targeting tuna).
+In the Pacific Islands, NOAA Fisheries maintains a target to deploy observers on all Hawaiʻi shallow-set pelagic longline trips (targeting swordfish) and 20 percent of the Hawaiʻi and American Samoa deep-set longline trips (targeting tuna).
 Program staff, working closely with the NOAA Pacific Islands Fisheries Science Center, use data collected by the observers to calculate catch and bycatch (unintentional catch) rates of fish and protected species interactions, and produce technical reports.
 Observers collect other data on the fishery to support research by fisheries scientists at the NOAA Pacific Islands Fisheries Science Center, aimed at understanding the basic biology of the species encountered, identifying factors that influence the bycatch rates of selected species, and determining the economic factors that affect fishing behavior.

 Hawaiʻi Observer Program

 In the late 1980s, the Hawaiʻi pelagic longline fishery for the pelagic species (tuna and swordfish) rapidly expanded due, in part, to the relocation of U.S. longline vessels from the U.S. east coast and the Gulf of Mexico.
 This unprecedented and uncontrolled increase in fishing activity raised concerns about the impact of longline fishing on fish stocks, and potential competition with other Hawaii fisheries that target the same fish.
 The early 1990s saw reports of Hawaiʻi longline fishery interactions with endangered Hawaiian monk seals and several species of sea turtles that were listed as threatened or endangered under the Endangered Species Act.